-Cove moldings are used to complete the area where the wall and ceiling meet.
-They have a concave profile, and therefore are often used as corner guards or to hide joints in the interior of a house.
-Cove molding can also be used at the transition of a shelf.
+Cove moldings serve to complete the area where the wall and ceiling meet, featuring a concave profile often utilized as corner guards or to conceal joints in a house’s interior.
+They can also be applied at the transition of a shelf.

 Craftsmen primarily measure the width and length of cove molding profiles, creating them from soft wood, vinyl, or plaster materials like paper-faced plaster or plaster of Paris.
 Paper-faced plaster is the preferred choice for domestic use.
 Recently, manufacturers have started making some molding profiles from expanded polystyrene with a cement-based protective coating, raising concerns about environmental and health issues due to its non-biodegradable nature and potential harm to marine life.

 Installation of cove moldings is straightforward, requiring painting before attaching.

 To attach, a drill is used, followed by plaster to cover the nails, and finally, painting over the plaster.